Frequently Asked Questions

-We need 190 residential subscribers to cover our core costs, 300 residential subscribers to cover our operating costs and 500 to fund network investment and further expansion if adjoining communities express an interest.
+We needed 190 residential subscribers to cover our core costs, 300 residential subscribers to cover our operating costs and 500 to fund network investment and further expansion if adjoining communities express an interest.
 We currently have almost 400 installations with over 50 on the waiting list.

 How or when do I become a shareholder?

 You automatically become a shareholder when we activate your service.
 Each subscriber has one share.
 These are not transferrable or sellable and are relinquished when you give up your service.
-There will be an AGM which will allow shareholders to attend and speak.
+There is an AGM which will allow shareholders to attend and speak.

 Will the price go up?